goauthentik/authentik/website/docs/integrations/sources/discord/index.md

 Save, and you now have Discord as a source.

 :::note
-For more details on how-to have the new source display on the Login Page see the Sources page
+For more details on how-to have the new source display on the Login Page see [here](../index).
 :::